PhilippRados/BirdJumpExtreme/README.md

 ---
 ### 3. How to play
+* Make sure your terminal-window has the right size (it should be like a vertical rectangle)
 * To navigate the game you have to use your keyboard
 * You can move left and right when your playing using your arrow keys
 * You jump from platform to platform trying to go as high as you can